AyeAyeApi/Api/README.md

 So how did we go from that, to sending and receiving the data with curl?

-When we created the Api object, we passed it HelloWorldController as a parameter, this tells the Api this is our starting point.
-The Aye Aye identifies getHelloEndpoint as an endpoint called "hello" that is triggered with a GET request.
+When we created the Api object, we passed it a HelloWorldController object as a parameter, this tells the Api this is our starting point.
+The Aye Aye identifies getAyeEndpoint as an endpoint called "aye" that is triggered with a GET request.

 You'll notice that we used a PHP Doc Block to explain what the method does.
 This is _really_ important.
-Not only does it tell other developers what this end point does... it tells your API's users too!
+Not only does it tell other developers what this end point does... it tells your API's users too, and they'll be using it in just the same way.

-Going back to the Quick Start guide, you might have tried querying "/", and you will have seen that the Api tells you it has one GET endpoint, called 'hello, that it takes one parameter, as string called name, and it described all of these things with the documentation you made for the method!
+In the quick start guide we queryied "/", and you will have seen that the Api tells you it has one GET endpoint, called 'aye, that it takes one parameter, as string called name, and it described all of these things with the documentation you made for the method!

-That's right, the API is truly self documenting!

 ### Child Controllers

 Obviously just having one controller is pretty useless.
-To go from one controller to the next, we use the `[name]Controller()` method.
+To go from one controller to the next, we create a `[name]Controller()` method.
 This method should return another object that extends Controller.
 To demonstrate that in our application quick start application, we can just return `$this`.